News3 min read

 • No lease subvention programs active in June

-For a head-to-head comparison of the Santa Fe against the Sorento, see Kia Sorento vs Hyundai Santa Fe 2026.
+For the sibling-rivalry breakdown, see Kia Sorento vs Hyundai Santa Fe 2026.

 From the Buying Guide